Our customer, Dan Barker (29), got an extra £11,000 towards his first home using his OneFamily Lifetime ISA.

 Staying focused on his first-home goal

-Dan, an engineer, was able to invest so much into his lifetime ISA partly because he moved back in with his parents.
-This allowed him to save on rent and bills, leaving him with almost an extra £1,000 to put into savings every month.
+Dan, an engineer, was able to invest in his lifetime ISA partly because he moved back in with his parents.
+This allowed him to save on rent and bills, leaving him with almost £1,000 to put into savings each month.

 Of course, this option isn’t available to everyone.
 But saving on living costs, combined with the LISA bonus, meant Dan was able to afford the home he wanted – and get on the property ladder sooner.